riquito/valib/README.markdown

 ## Date Functions ##

-Date functions have to be used with care, because dates are complicated.
+Dates are complicated and these functions have to be used with care.
-If a function accept more than a date, make sure that they are in the same timezone.
+If a function accept multiple dates they must be in the same timezone.
-If a function will had to use the current time to detect something, it will use the current local time (e.g. isToday(date) will compare the current LOCAL datetime to the date provided).
+You are also limited to the browser's default timezone, so do not use dates that have been created/modified elsewhere.
+This is a big known limitation, you can't set a timezone: if a function must use the current time to detect something, it will use the current local time (e.g. isToday(date) will compare the current LOCAL datetime to the date provided).

 **isToday** v.Date.isToday(d)